Marshall Rogers (basketball)

-Marshall Lee Rogers (August 27, 1953 – June 15, 2011) was an American professional basketball player and former NCAA basketball scoring champion with Pan American University.
+Marshall Lee Rogers (August 27, 1953 – June 15, 2011) was an American professional basketball player and former NCAA scoring champion with Pan American University.

 Basketball career

 High school

 Rogers attended Sumner High School in St. Louis, Missouri.
 He was on the Bulldogs 1969 Missouri Class L state champion basketball team as a reserve.
 In 1970 and 1971, Rogers led Sumner to consecutive Public High League titles.
 In his senior year he averaged 26.4 points per game and was named to the all-state team.

 In addition to basketball, Rogers was also an accomplished track athlete.
 He was the 1971 Missouri state champion in the triple jump.

 College

 A 6'1" guard from Pan American University and the University of Kansas.
 While at Kansas Rogers played in 18 games and averaged 7.6 ppg.
 After not getting along with head coach Ted Owens, Rogers transferred to Pan American University, who had just hired Abe Lemons, where he sat out his sophomore season due to NCAA transfer rules.
-In the 1974–75 season, Rogers averaged 26.7 points per game as he led the Broncs to a 22-2 record.
+In the 1974–75 season, Rogers averaged 26.7 points per game as he led the Broncs to a 22–2 record.
 The following year, Rogers averaged 36.8 ppg and led the nation in scoring.